 As when one plows and breaks up the earth.

 i.
-This section of Psalm 141 is a great challenge for the translator and the interpreter.
-Alexander Maclaren wrote of the phrase, still my prayer is against the deeds of the wicked: “But what is the meaning and bearing of the last clause of Psalms 141:5?
+This section of the psalm is a great challenge for the translator and the interpreter.
+Alexander Maclaren wrote of the phrase, still my prayer is against the deeds of the wicked: “But what is the meaning and bearing of the last clause of Psalm 141:5?
 No wholly satisfactory answer has been given.”

 ii.
-The sense of their judges are overthrown by the sides of the cliff is difficult to understand from the original Hebrew.
+The meaning of their judges are overthrown by the sides of the cliff is difficult to understand from the original Hebrew.
 George Horne said of verse 6, “Of this verse, as it stands in our translation, I know not what can be made.”
-Perhaps David meant King Saul, his chief enemy, yet would not name him out of a desire to not attack God’s chosen king.
+Perhaps David meant King Saul, his chief enemy, yet would not name him out of a desire to avoid attacking God’s chosen king.

 iii.
 “The psalmist prays that they may die a cruel death, being thrown down the cliffs (cf. 2 Chronicles 25:12; Luke 4:29).
 The shock of God’s judgment on their despotic regime will affect their followers and may bring them to their senses.”
 (VanGemeren)